 Electric Field: Homogeneous, Point Charges, Polarizability¶

 A homogeneous external electric field and/or the field due to point charges can be included in the Fock operator.
-Either can be applied in both a Single-Point calculation (or a Create run) or in geometry optimization.
+Either can be applied in both a Single-Point calculation or in geometry optimization.
 When applied in geometry optimization, it will allow for the molecule to rotate with respect to point charges or the field vector but not translate.
 Rigid translation is explicitly disabled to avoid drifting of the molecule in the external electric field.

 Polarizability and hyperpolarizability

 ADF supports a direct calculation of the (hyper) polarizability (see section on Spectroscopic Properties).
-The static (hyper) polarizabilities can also be computed by applying a small homogeneous field and comparing the results with the field-free data.
+The static (hyper) polarizabilities could also be computed by applying a small homogeneous field and comparing the results with the field-free data.